It’s certainly a challenging experience with little ones especially if the weather’s bad.

 WE LOVE IT!

-As I was packing for an ‘easy life’ with the kids at our next festival I was thinking about tips and thought I’d write them down.
+As I was packing for an ‘easy life’ with the kids at our next festival I was thinking about tips I would give a friend doing it for the first time and thought I’d write them down.

 If you’ve never been to a festival with kids, don’t let this put you off.
 It’s a fantastic experience that your little ones will remember FOREVER.